top of page

 Contact your:

-• Local Gram Panchayat
+• Local Gram Panchayat.

-• Community Resource Person (CRP) of DAY-NRLM
+• Community Resource Person (CRP) of DAY-NRLM.

-• Village SHG coordinators
+• Village SHG coordinators.

 Since drones are owned by local women's groups, scheduling often happens through village meetings and informal networks.